Admissions and Transfers

 Transfer Students - General Overview

 Students who have previously attended a postsecondary institution and have earned more than twelve (12) semester hours of credit are considered transfer students.
 Students wishing to transfer to a public university are strongly encouraged to do so after earning an associate in arts degree from a Florida College System (FCS) institution in order to ensure a smooth transition and transfer of credit.
 Additionally, the State of Florida maintains a strong articulation agreement between the SUS and the FCS.
 Associate in Arts graduates have an established "2+2" process that facilitates transfer into an upper division program at a state university.

-Additional lower level courses may be required for entry to a particular university degree program, and not all prerequisite courses are offered at every Florida public postsecondary institution.
-If you have specific questions, contact the academic department to which you will be seeking admission.
+Additional lower level courses may be required for entry to a particular university degree program and not all prerequisite courses are offered at every Florida public postsecondary institution.
+Students with specific questions contact the academic department to which they are seeking admission.

 Particular information about articulation between the FCS and the state universities are found in Board of Governors Regulations for Articulation.